Hizoul/resub-persist/README.md

 ## Persist and Rehydrate

-Persistence and Rehydration are simple one line calls thanks to the `IPersistableStore` Interface!
+Persistence and rehydration are simple one line calls thanks to the `IPersistableStore`-Interface!
-You only need to a localstorage Compatible API (web = `localStorage`/`localforage`, rn = `AsyncStorage`) as first argument.
+You only need a localstorage compatible API (e.g. web = `localforage`, rn = `AsyncStorage`) as first argument.
 They both return a promise to tell you when they are done.

 ```ts